DanWahlin/CopilotAdventures/README.md

 ### 2. Choose a Copilot Challenge

-- [Warmup Challenge](./Challenges/StartHere.md) - Start here if you're new to GitHub Copilot.
+New to GitHub Copilot?
+Start with the [Warmup Challenge](./Challenges/StartHere.md) to learn the basics.

+Once you've completed the warmup challenge, choose a challenge from the list below:

 - Beginner Challenges
     - [The Clockwork Town of Tempora](./Challenges/1-Beginner/The-Clockwork-Town-of-Tempora.md)
     - [The Magical Forest of Algora](./Challenges/1-Beginner/The-Magical-Forest-of-Algora.md)